cfe316/livapordata/README.md

 This module is most concerned with temperatures from 300 K to 1500 K.

 Multiple sources from the literature are included wherever possible.
 (Nearly) All data sources are cited.

+If you use this package in your research, please cite it (via Zenodo; link above).